Forex trading in the UAE

 Setting up a brokerage company in the UAE

 If you want to provide forex trading or asset management services for clients, you will need a professional license.
 This can be obtained either on the mainland or in a free zone.
+The licensing timeline for a full-scope brokerage can extend to 8–12 months, depending on the regulator and complexity.

 All jurisdictions can be roughly divided into two categories: